rsvim/rsvim/README.md

 Roadmap and high-level design can be found in [RFC](https://github.com/rsvim/rfc), please submit your ideas and feature requests there if they need fairly large effort.

 ## Supporting the Project

+If you like RSVIM, please consider sponsoring it.
+Your support encourages contributors and maintainers of this project.

 ## License